Mitigate the Effects of Heavy Rain & Flooding

 Copenhagen (DK) in 2011; Münster (GER) in 2014; recently, Livorno (It) and Berlin (GER) – these are just a few examples of flooding after local heavy rain events that put lives at risk and caused tens of millions of Euros in damage.
+And of course the tragic events in the summer of 2021 in Germany, which have shown us a completely new dimension.
+More than 130 people died in the Ahr valley alone.
+The Federal Republic of Germany is providing around EUR 30 billion in reconstruction aid.
 Heavy rain events often exceed the capacity of local sewers – generally accepted engineering standards no longer apply with prevention shifting into legal grey areas.

 Cities and municipalities intending to deal with the issue of heavy rain events can do the following: